Higher School of Economics: Administration

 HSE University was established on 27 November 1992 by a decree from the Russian government.
-Since then, the university has been administered by a permanent rector Yaroslav Kuzminov who also participated in the founding of the university.
+Since then, the university has been administered by a permanent rector - Yaroslav Kuzminov - who also participated in the founding of the university.

 In July 2021, Yaroslav Kuzminov resigned.
 Nikita Anisimov became the new rector.
 Kuzminov was elected to the post of Academic Supervisor, which Yevgeny Yasin left for health reasons.

-Prior to that, former Minister of Economics Yevgeny Yasin held the position of Academic Supervisor and represented the university in other academic organizations, while the university President Alexander Shokhin represented it in its interactions with governmental bodies.
+Prior to that, the former Minister of Economics Yevgeny Yasin held the position of Academic Supervisor and represented the university in other academic organizations, while the university President Alexander Shokhin represented it in its interactions with governmental bodies.
 Economists Vadim Radaev, Lev Yakobson, and Alexander Shamrin have filled the positions of vice-rectors at HSE.

-Members of various university councils include Russian politician Sergey Kiriyenko, Chairman of the State Duma Vyacheslav Volodin, the founder of "Sberbank" Herman Gref, the president of Renova Group Viktor Vekselberg, Russian billionaire technology entrepreneur Arkady Volozh, Chairman of the management board of Otkritie FC Bank Mikhail Mikhailovich Zadornov, a major shareholder of the Russian gas company Novatek Leonid Mikhelson, philanthropist Vadim Moshkovich, as well as the businessman and political activist Mikhail Prokhorov.
+Members of various university councils include Russian politician Sergey Kiriyenko, Chairman of the State Duma Vyacheslav Volodin, the founder of "Sberbank" Herman Gref, the president of Renova Group Viktor Vekselberg, Russian billionaire technology entrepreneur Arkady Volozh, chairman of the management board of Otkritie FC Bank Mikhail Mikhailovich Zadornov, a major shareholder of the Russian gas company Novatek Leonid Mikhelson, philanthropist Vadim Moshkovich, as well as the businessman and political activist Mikhail Prokhorov.